 It turns out that there are a number of books and series that are perfect for first chapter books with pre-readers — they follow fun, but simple, storylines, ignite children’s imaginations, and feature relatable-yet-quirky characters.
 These books introduce children to the concept of chapter books and longer, more developed stories while still meeting them where they are.

-When I asked James if he wanted to read some “grown-up chapter books” with me, he was super into it.
+When I asked my son if he wanted to read some “grown-up chapter books” with me, he was super into it.
 And we’re having an awesome time!
 If you’re ready to give chapter books a go, here are our favorite recommendations to read out loud to your kids — happy reading, all!
 Let us know how it goes 🙂.

 First Chapter Books to Read Aloud to Preschoolers and Pre-readers